-The River Thames is Great Britain's second longest river.
-It stretches for 215 miles from its source in the Cotswold Hills to the open sea near Southend in Essex.
-For most of its length it is traversed by bridges both small and large, which carry motorised transport, walkers and cyclists over the Thames.
+The River Thames is our second longest river stretching for 210+ miles from its source in the Cotswold Hills to the open sea near Southend-on-Sea, Essex.

-This section of the River Thames Guide aims to pinpoint the locations of the various bridges over the Thames, and to describe their use or highlight their historical, architectural or other merits.
+This section of the River Thames Guide pinpoints the locations of most of the bridges over the Thames and describes their use and highlights their historical, architectural or other merits.

 Section 1: Thames Head to Lechlade: The A433 at Thameshead, The A429 near Kemble, Parker’s Bridge Mill Farm Ewen, Neigh Bridge Somerford Keynes, Waterhay Bridge Bournelake Bridge, The A419 Ermine Way Footbridge at Eysey, Footbridge at Water Eaton, Castle Eaton Bridge, Kempsford Road Bridge.